stevenelson35/stevenelson35.github.io/_posts/2021-08-03-oceanside-day-1.md

 ![20210803_103150.jpg]({{site.baseurl}}/assets/media/20210803_103150.jpg)

-After lunch at a Tallamook Mexican restaurant like Haberneros (per Googles description), we walked along a nature boardwalk.
+After lunch at a Tillamook Mexican restaurant like Haberneros (per Googles description), we walked along a nature boardwalk.

-Here's some pictures from the boardwalk.
+Here are some pictures from the boardwalk.

 ![20210803_141723.jpg]({{site.baseurl}}/assets/media/20210803_141723.jpg)
 ![20210803_141741.jpg]({{site.baseurl}}/assets/media/20210803_141741.jpg)